sliminality/visual-proofs/md/writeup.md

     rectangle AC by CB.
     ...
     ```
-2. A list of all the points used in the figure.
+2. A list of all the points used in the figure, along with their relative positions as $(x, y)$ coordinate pairs.
 For this particular example, the list was:
     ```
-    [ 'A', 'B', 'C', 'D', 'E', 'F', 'G', 'H', 'J' ]
+    {
+      A: [0, 0],    C: [75, 0],   B: [100, 0],
+      H: [0, 25],   G: [75, 25],  K: [100, 25],
+      D: [0, 100],  F: [75, 100], E: [100, 100],
+    },
     ```

 The output of the mapping consists of an HTML document, including the figure automatically generated by parsing the contents of the text and automatically identifying line segments; symbolic entities in the document have been processed and made interactive mouseover targets, connected to the corresponding piece of the figure.
+In a nod to the idiosyncracies of the original text, a selection of paragraphs are randomly size-adjusted to mimic the varying typeface sizes sprinkled throughout the book.

 Although Drucker warns against the zero-sum juxtaposition of graphesis and mathesis, she never seems to provide a clear example of how these seemingly incompatible modes might in fact work together.
 I particularly enjoyed building this tool because it exemplifies precisely how we might leverage terse machine-readable representation to yield graphical clarity when the original domain is not so clear --- were Euclid's original ideas geometric intuitions, abstract formal derivations, or a combination of the two?
 I don't know, and this ambiguity is partially why I chose to work on a mathematical text.
 The body of the text already consists of "ordinary human language" interspersed with fragments of mathesis.
 My first artifact demonstrates how graphesis, too, can be brought into the mix, a genuinely multimodal reading experience that imperfectly translates the tangible exploration Billingsley intended for his edition of Euclid.